 - Step 1.
 Verbal warning 1 Step 2.
-Verbal warning 2 - Step 3.
-5 Minute Reflection time in class + 1 minute detention by class teacher before play - Step 4.
-Withdrawn to another class + 2 minute detention by class teacher before play + parents informed - Step 5.
-10 minute detention by Phase Leader + parents informed - Step 6.
-SLT Detention (letter sent home to parents) - Step 7.
-Continued disruption Child to be placed on report for between one and two weeks and monitored by Phase Leader - Step 8.
+Verbal warning 2 Step 3.
+5 Minute Reflection time in class + 1 minute detention by class teacher before play Step 4.
+Withdrawn to another class + 2 minute detention by class teacher before play + parents informed Step 5.
+10 minute detention by Phase Leader + parents informed SLT Detention (letter sent home to parents) Step 6.
+Continued disruption Child to be placed on report for between one and two weeks Step 7. and monitored by Phase Leader Step 8.
 Continued disruption Child to be placed on report for between one and two weeks and monitored by SLT.
 The Headteacher and school reserves the right to withdraw privileges from pupils who misbehave.
-This may include withdrawal from representing the school at an organised event, participation on a school trip or anything else deemed appropriate. - Step 9.
+This may include withdrawal from representing the school at an organised event, participation on a school trip or - Step 9.
 Internal exclusion monitored by SLT (letter sent home to parents)